Quick Hitches: Cast Steel VS Welded Steel

 Fabricated Steel Quick Hitch

-Production Efficiency Lead time is likely to be lower, as manufacturers can bulk produce more efficiently.
-Lead time is likely to be higher, due to the extended duration required for individual welding.
+Production Efficiency Initial lead time is longer due to mould creation.
+Overtime lead time is likely to be lower, as manufacturers can bulk produce more efficiently.
+Lead time is likely to be higher, due to the extended duration required for individual hitch welding, but fabrication is more straightforward which will have an influence on lead time.

 Which Type of Excavator Quick Hitch is Best?